 The complaints procedure should not be used in the following circumstances:

-- A request for information or clarification of policy or procedures
+- A request for a service, for information, or clarification of policy or procedure

 - An appeal against a decision